Edición Mayo 2017

 Fuente: Sarah J. Tracy, 2016

 Qualitative quality: creating a credible, ethical, significant study (Cap.
 11)

-(…) Hence I developed an expansive “big-tent” approach to criteria for qualitative quality, differentiating the end goals of good research from the mean practices that researchers take to get there.
+Hence I developed an expansive “big-tent” approach to criteria for qualitative quality, differentiating the end goals of good research from the mean practices that researchers take to get there.
 This eight-point conceptualization for obtaining quality in qualitative research serves as a pedagogical tool, promotes dialogue among researchers from various paradigms, and encourages the viability and credibility of qualitative research with a variety of audiences.
-Tips and tools 11.1 summarizes the model (…)

-Tips and Tools 11.1.
-Eight “big-tent” criteria for excellent qualitative research
+Eight “big-tent” criteria for excellent qualitative research (Sarah J. Tracy, 2016)